natdosan/natdosan.github.io/index.md

 ## Hello!

 I am a fourth-year undergraduate student completing a Bachelor's in Data Science with a concentration in Machine Learning & Artificial Intelligence at the [University of California, San Diego](https://datascience.ucsd.edu/).
 I've previously spent wonderful summers interning at Bio-Rad Laboratories (2024), San Diego Supercomputer Center (2023), Chan Zuckerberg Biohub (2022).
+I am also committed to ***democratizing data science education*** and have served as an Instructinal Assistant to over 1500 students at the Hacioglu Data Science Institute.
 After graduation I plan to pursue a Masters in Computer / Data Science.

 ***[Resume / CV](assets/pdfs/CV.pdf)***